Dishwashers, Electrical, Small Appliances

 What is the Purpose of GFCI Protection?

 GFCI protection aims to give you and your home an extra layer of protection.
 GFCI outlets and breakers can protect you from electrical shock, injury, and death.
-These receptacle outlets have unique internal components making them capable of detecting slight differences in electricity.
+These receptacle outlets have unique internal components, making them capable of detecting slight differences in electricity.

 If the current coming into the electrical outlet on the hot side doesn’t match that of the neutral side, the outlet will “trip” and terminate the flow of electricity.

 Variations in electrical current often happen because of water, electrical overload, power surges, and other anomalies.
-If these things happen and your outlet or appliance doesn’t have GFCI protection, the electrical current gets redirected to a nearby entity.
+If these happen and your outlet or appliance doesn’t have GFCI protection, the electrical current gets redirected to a nearby entity.

 If that entity happens to be you or a family member, you’ll get zapped with electricity.
 Depending on how much electricity the outlet or appliance in question uses, a zap of electricity can turn deadly.